mastodon/documentation/content/en/methods/accounts.md

 exclude_reblogs
 : Boolean.
 Filter out boosts from the response.

+exclude_sensitive
+: Boolean.
+Filter out statuses that have sensitive content.

 pinned
 : Boolean.
 Filter for pinned statuses only.
 Defaults to false, which includes all statuses.
 Pinned statuses do not receive special priority in the order of the returned results.